sense 1v

 Ha caricato la macchina per il viaggio.
 (Alessandro Manzoni, I Promessi Sposi)

-caricàre : to load
+caricare : to load

 ca|ri||re : (accento grave)

-Indicative mood (Indicativo) of the verb caricàre
+indicativo caricare.
+Indicative mood of the verb caricare

 Tempo semplice